RESOURCE META SECTION

 # Attributes commmon across all DataOS Resources

-name: ${{resource_name}} # Name of the Resource (e.g., my-first-worker)
+name: ${{resource_name}} # Name of the Resource (e.g., my-first-volume)

 version: v1beta # Manifest version of the Resource

-type: worker # Type of Resource
+type: volume # Type of Resource

 tags: # Tags for categorizing the Resource

-- ${{tag_example_1}} # Tags (e.g., dataos:worker)
+- ${{tag_example_1}} # Tags (e.g., dataos:volume)

 - ${{tag_example_2}} # Additional tags (e.g., dataos:workspace:curriculum)